cmwange/gisongcs/README.md

 to set the compte zone to us-central1-b zone

 Step 3: Pull (and/or create ) docker images.
 For this exrcise I will pull two existing images: geoserver and postgis, and create the third one: NGINX Web Server.
-We create because we want to customise the web content.
-We pull because we want to resue existing content.
+I create because I want to customise the web content.
+I pull because I want to resue existing content.
 Reuse saves time and money.

 $ docker pull mdillon/postgis